-Ms Bongiwe Mncwango is a Research Manager within the Education and Livelihoods theme of the Inclusive Economic Development (IED) Unit of the Human Sciences Research Council (HSRC).
-Bongiwe has a Master of Industrial Sociology from the University of Witwatersrand and is currently working towards her PhD focusing on public attitudes to work in South Africa.
+Bongiwe Mncwango is a Senior Research Manager within the Education and Livelihoods theme of the Equitable Education and Economies (EEE) Unit of the Human Sciences Research Council (HSRC).
+Bongiwe has a PhD in Sociology from the University of Pretoria.

 Bongiwe has also worked with different Sector Education and Training Authorities (SETAs) exploring factors affecting skills supply and demand in their respective sectors in the light of continually changing economic landscapes; and conducting impact evaluations of their skills development interventions.
 Over many years, Bongiwe has worked with various national government departments and agencies including the Department of Home Affairs, South African National Roads Agency and Statistics South African (Stats SA).
 She has worked with the Department of Employment and Labour since 2011 as part of the team that conducted an Impact Assessment of National Skills Development Strategy II, more recently leading the team of researchers that implemented a national study investigating work seekers' experience of unemployment and their job search behaviour.

 Bongiwe has also been involved in a number of projects focused on graduatesâ?? labour market outcomes, the recent project being an investigation of absorption into employment of NSFAS-funded graduates which culminated in a co-authored peer reviewed research article.
 Bongiwe is currently a co-principle investigator in a large-scale study commissioned by the South African Council of Natural Science Professions (SACNASP) to investigate transitions of natural science graduates to labour markets and livelihoods.
 Such an understanding will assist to better understand and support the development of natural science professionals.